 Arts and Culture

 As home to the University's work in Music, Dance, Drama, Film, Animation, Art and Design, staff and students of the Faculty of Arts and Humanities make an enormous contribution to the artistic and cultural life of the University, the region and beyond.
-We benefit from a number of outstanding facilities, including the Daphne Oram creative arts building, Augustine House, the Sidney Cooper Gallery, and the St Gregory's Centre for Music, and have developed an extensive range of partnerships, including partnerships with the Canterbury Festival and Anifest Festival.
+We benefit from a number of outstanding facilities, including the Daphne Oram creative arts building, Augustine House, and the St Gregory's Centre for Music, and have developed an extensive range of partnerships, including partnerships with the Canterbury Festival and Anifest Festival.